 Risk Response Strategies for Negative Risks (Threats)

-The four strategies for risks are listed below:
+The main risk response strategies for negative risks are listed below.

-1. Avoid: This risk response strategy is about removing the threat by any means.
+This risk response strategy is about removing the threat by any means.
+It’s a proactive approach that aims to eliminate the possibility of a risk occurring to help protect the project from its impact.
 That can mean changing your project management plan to avoid the risk because it’s detrimental to the project.
+This strategy is ideal to use when the risk has a high probability and/or a significant negative impact.
+It’s also useful when the risk is beyond the organization’s risk tolerance and there are viable alternatives.

-3. Transfer: As the name implies, here you’ll transfer or pass the work on resolving the project risk to a third party, such as buying insurance or getting a warranty and guarantee.
+As the name implies, here you’ll transfer or pass the work on resolving the project risk to a third party, such as buying insurance or getting a warranty and guarantee.
+The core of a risk transfer is moving the potential financial impact of a risk event to another entity.
+The party inheriting the risk usually utilizes a formal agreement or contract when accepting the risk.

-4. Accept: This risk response strategy consists in identifying a risk and documenting all the risk management information about it, but not taking any action unless the risk occurs.
+This risk response strategy consists of identifying a risk and documenting all the risk management information about it, but not taking any action unless the risk occurs.
+This is a deliberate decision, not an oversight, as the team consciously accepts the potential consequences should the risk occur.

 Risk Response Strategies for Positive Risks (Opportunities)